NEMESIS-7/Library_Management_System/README.md

 ## Usage

-Run the `com.librarysystem.Main` class to start the application.
+Run the `Main` class to start the application.
 Follow the on-screen menu options to manage members and books, or view information.

 ## Contributing